-In instances when there is a risk of imminent harm to the victim or other members of the Simmons community, the College has a legal and ethical responsibility to do whatever is necessary to safeguard the community.
-Any and all actions taken by the College staff, including the release of a possible warning to the community, will be designed to protect the victim's anonymity.
+In instances when there is a risk of imminent harm to the victim or other members of the Simmons community, the University has a legal and ethical responsibility to do whatever is necessary to safeguard the community.
+Any and all actions taken by the University staff, including the release of a possible warning to the community, will be designed to protect the victim's anonymity.

-Parental Notification: If you are eighteen years of age or older, your parents will not be contacted without your consent.
-In all instances, the College will work with you to communicate with and involve parents as desired/needed.
+If you are eighteen years of age or older, your parents will not be contacted without your consent.
+In all instances, the University will work with you to communicate with and involve parents as desired/needed.
 Exceptions to this practice may be made in life-threatening circumstances or if the student is hospitalized due to serious injuries sustained from an assault.

 Sexual Assault Resource Team (SART)

-The College has established a multidisciplinary Sexual Assault Resource Team (SART), with representatives from Student Life, Residence Life, the College Health and Counseling Centers, Health Education, and Public Safety.
-These individuals are specifically identified as community resources for students and other community members to offer confidential consultation and to answer questions about sexual assault reporting options and/or available services and resources at the college and in the greater community.
+The University has established a multidisciplinary Sexual Assault Resource Team (SART), with representatives from Student Life, Residence Life, the University Health and Counseling Centers, Health Education, and Public Safety.
+These individuals are specifically identified as community resources for students and other community members to offer confidential consultation and to answer questions about sexual assault reporting options and/or available services and resources at the university and in the greater community.

 - Rape and sexual assault are, above all, criminal actions defined by lack of consent.